Get the Recipes

 See how the two steaks fit together?

-The Best Way to Cook It: Grilling, broiling.
-Because of the irregularly-shaped bone, pan-searing is extremely difficult with a T-bone.
-As the meat cooks, it tends to shrink down a bit.
-The bone ends up protruding, preventing the meat from getting good contact with the pan surface, and inhibiting browning.
+The best way to cook it: Grilling, broiling.
+Because of the irregularly shaped bone, pan-searing is extremely difficult with a T-bone.
+As the meat cooks, it tends to shrink down a bit, and the bone ends up protruding, preventing the meat from getting good contact with the pan's surface and inhibiting browning.
 Because of this, you're much better off grilling it.

-But even grilling isn't completely straight-forward.
+Even grilling isn't completely straightforward, though.
 Remember how the leaner tenderloin cooks faster than the fattier strip?
-That problem is compounded by the fact that the tenderloin section of the T-bone or Porterhouse is much smaller than the strip.
+That problem is compounded by the fact that the tenderloin section of a T-bone or porterhouse is much smaller than the strip.
 The result is a tenderloin that ends up overcooking before the strip is even close to done.

-For complete instructions on effectively grilling porterhouse, check out Josh's recipe here.
+For complete instructions on effectively grilling T-bone (or porterhouse), check out Josh Bousel's article here.